Bognor Regis Civic Society © All Rights Reserved. Terms of Use | Privacy Policy

 Because nothing is being done, the Civic Society has presented plans for the improvement of the Felpham Leisure Centre roundabout, the Butlins roundabout and the Hotham Park mini roundabout, designed to allow the free flow of traffic on the A259 and eliminate congestion.
 There has been general approval of these, except for some Felpham residents who seem to think that having to detour slightly to access part of the village outweighs the greater convenience of everybody else in the district.
 However, nothing is happening, and it seems there is a danger that this will disappear into a drawer at WSCC in common with any other proposals that don’t come from Tescos or Butlins.

-West Sussex County Council clearly thinks that the answer to all the problems will come from the much vaunted relief road, if it ever happens, which is by no means certain.
-Until then we all continue to suffer.
-Back
+West Sussex County Council clearly thinks that the answer to all the problems will come from the much vaunted relief road, if it ever happens.
+UPDATE: In fact, the relief road did help with congestion through Bognor Regis.
+But did not help with congestion east of Flansham to Littlehampton, which is now a lot worse.

 ARE THEY GOING TO BUILD THOUSANDS OF HOUSES AT CHALCRAFT LANE?